-But putting the skills behind these basics into practice will ensure you make several hits.
+However, putting the skills behind the SEO basics into practice helps you make several hits.

 A key takeaway from this article is that there are proactive methods you can use to improve SEO, even if you have no technical skills.

-Think of your audience as well as the search engines when working on your site.
+Think of your audience and the search engines when working on your site.

 What are your go-to SEO basics?